Joserbala/joserbala/README.md

 - 🌱 I’m currently learning **Domain Driven Design**

-- 👨‍💻 My portfolio is available at [joserbala.netlify.app](joserbala.netlify.app)
+- 👨‍💻 My portfolio is available at <a href="https://joserbala.netlify.app">joserbala.netlify.app</a>

 - 💬 Ask me about **Unity and C#!
 Or even about my favourite ice cream flavour!**